Here's Why The Art Gallery of NSW Loves Our Photo Editing Monitors

 Recently, we had the pleasure of going “behind the scenes” at one of our favorite places in Sydney, the Art Gallery of NSW.

 And, what an experience it was.

-Being big fans of arts, crafts and everything creative, this was our first time exploring the work that goes on at the Gallery BEFORE each masterpiece is unveiled.
+We were given the honour of exploring the work that goes on at the Gallery BEFORE each masterpiece is unveiled.

 How we ended up within the confines of the Gallery’s studio sets the stage for this post.

 The team at The Art Gallery of NSW includes Jenni Carter and Felicity Jenkins, Diana Panuccio, Christopher Snee and Mim Stirling.

 The Art Gallery Photography Studio photographs artworks, exhibitions and gallery events.
 There are over 30,000 artworks in the Collection, plus a huge visual arts archive that is photographed for publications, promotional signage and online.
 To ensure a colour match between each of these printed and digital outputs, a watertight colour management system is essential.
 EIZO plays an integral role in this.

 From Left to Right: Felipe Rojas (EIZO), Christopher Snee and Jenni Carter

 For Jenni and her team, what they require of a photography monitor is very straight forward:

 “Immaculate precision is the basic standard we expect when working with art.
 Every digital reproduction must be a perfect match with the print”, said Jenni.